 In Lithuania, no information has so far been published on transposition of the Whistleblower Directive.
 It appears that that Ministry of Justice, which is in charge of the transposition, has drafted amendments to the current legislation and is now reviewing its draft bill.
 No timeline is currently publicly available.
-However, a Ministry of Justice representative stated during a Whistleblower Protection Forum organised by Tl Lithuania and the Prosecutor General's Office in February 2021that the EU Directive will be transposed on time.

-So far, the transposition process has been neither transparent nor, it seems, inclusive.
+However, a Ministry of Justice representative stated during a Whistleblower Protection Forum organised by TI Lithuania and the Prosecutor General's Office in February 2021that the EU Directive will be transposed on time.
+Transparency and inclusiveness So far, the transposition process has been neither transparent nor, it seems, inclusive.

 No information has been made publicly available by the government.
 The Ministry of Justice informed TI Lithuania that it intends to publish a draft bill.
 The ministry plans to share the draft bill with the Prosecutor General's Office and the Special Investigation Service (Lithuania's anti-corruption agency) for their review.
 However, it remains unclear whether and when it will invite feedback from other stakeholders.
 If it decides not to consult with other key interested parties, the process will lack inclusiveness.

-See TI Lithuania's report, Protection of Whistleblowers in Lithuania 2019-2020 (in Lithuanian, with a short summary in English on p.14).
+Policy recommendations See TI Lithuania's report, Protection of Whistleblowers in Lithuania 2019-2020 (in Lithuanian, with a short summary in English on p.14).
+LUXEMBOURG No comprehensive whistleblower protection legislation.

-LUXEMBOURG

 Very little is known about the transposition process in Luxembourg, beyond the fact that, according to the Minster of Justice in February 2020, "the work is underway".

-If the transposition process has indeed started, it has so far been neither transparent nor, it seems, inclusive.
+Transparency and inclusiveness If the transposition process has indeed started, it has so far been neither transparent nor, it seems, inclusive.
 No information has been made publicly available by the government, and it is unknown whether stakeholders have been consulted.

-MALTA

-In Malta, it appears that in January 2021 the transposition process had not yet started.
-On 11 January 2021, the Minister of Justice stated that the current whistleblower protection law will be amended in line with the European Directive by
+MALTA Dedicated whistleblower legislation since 2013.47 Status of the transposition process: minimal or no progress In Malta, it appears that in January 2021 the transposition process had not yet started.
+On 11 January 2021, the Minister of Justice stated that the current whistleblower protection law will be amended in line with the European Directive by December 2021.

-December 2021.
 However, it will be difficult to meet that deadline and still conduct a transparent and inclusive process, which should be the priority.

-THE NETHERLANDS
+THE NETHERLANDS Dedicated whistleblower legislation since 2016.48

-Status of the transposition process: moderate progress

-In the Netherlands, the transposition process is relatively advanced, but it might become significantly delayed, due to the fall of the government in January 2021 and resulting general elections in March 2021.
+Status of the transposition process: moderate progress In the Netherlands, the transposition process is relatively advanced, but it might become significantly delayed, due to the fall of the government in January 2021 and resulting general elections in March 2021.
 The process began in spring 2020, and a public consultation was held on a draft bill during the summer.
 A further draft was sent to the Council of State for advice in December 2020.

-The transposition process has so far been transparent and inclusive.
+Transparency and inclusiveness The transposition process has so far been transparent and inclusive.